nf-core/configs/docs/stjude.md

 ## GPU Usage

+In St. Jude's HPCF cluster, the GPU jobs will be dispatched the `gpu` queue.
 To use GPUs in your pipeline:

 1. Set the `accelerator` option in your process directives.
+This can configured by:

+- Adding directives in each process specifically, or
+- Using `process {}`-based label selectors (e.g. label 'process_gpu')

 2. (Optional) If you want to use docker (unsupported) or singularity (supported) on HPCF, you need to add the following container options:

 ```bash